-1

 Name of landowner:

 Sex: Age: Occupation:

 Address:

-Description of land that will be taken by the project activity: Area affected (sq. meter) : Length (meter) Total landholdi area (sq. meter Map code, if available:
+Description of land that will be taken by the project activity: Area affected (sq. meter) 9 : Length (meter) Total landhold area (sq. mete Map code, if available:

 Width (meter)

-Description of annual crops growing on the land no ow and project impact ::
+Description of annual crops growing on the land no ow and project impact t:

-Type of tree e/crop Number of trees/ Area of crops
+Type of tre e/crop Number of trees /Area of crops

 Trees that will be destroyed

 Fruit trees

 Trees used for other economic or household purposes

 Mature forest trees

 Other significant crops grown in donated land.

-Total: trees (#)Crops (area)
+Total: trees (#) Crops (area)

-Describe any other assets that will be lost or must be moved to impleme ent the civil work s:
+Describe any other assets that will be lost or must be moved to impleme ent the civil work :S:

-Value of donated land and other asset (if any):

-Confirm affected people do not need to be physical ally relocated?
-(Yes/No 0)

-$^{\rm 15}$ This number needs to be more than 300 square meters.

-&lt;sup>16 This ratio needs to be lower than 10 percent.
+$^{\rm 9}$ This number needs to be more than 300 square meters. $^{\rm 10}$ This ratio needs to be lower than 10 percent.